Tianren-Zhang/Twitch/README.md

 ## Twitch+: A Full-Stack, Personalized Twitch Resource Recommendation Engine
-- Experience the application here and enjoy!\
+- Experience the application here and enjoy!
+Please register first!\
   https://p7ejnzwjhn.us-east-2.awsapprunner.com/

 Twitch+ is a comprehensive Spring Boot application that provides personalized recommendations for Twitch resources such as streams, videos, and clips.
 Built with a user-friendly UI using React and Ant Design, the platform features a robust Content-based recommendation algorithm and supports user authentication via Spring Security.